Area Guide - Buying Properties in Catford

 History

-Catford grew from a ford of the river Ravensbourne and remained primarily rural until the railway arrived in 1857.
-It is first mentioned in the 13th century when a part of the manor was sold.
-The oldest pub is believed to date from 1701.
-This is the Black Horse and Harrow which is now in a 19th-century building.
-There were houses near Catford Bridge in 1745 and major development came with the Corbett estate from 1885 to 1911.
+Catford's origins trace back to a ford across the river Ravensbourne, maintaining its rural character until the advent of the railway in 1857.
+Mentioned in the 13th century, a portion of the manor was sold during that time.
+The Black Horse and Harrow, the oldest pub, is thought to have originated in 1701, now housed in a 19th-century building.
+Housing near Catford Bridge emerged in 1745, and substantial development ensued with the Corbett estate from 1885 to 1911.

 Leisure & Amenities